propadiene-1/browsing-history/README.md

 ### Authors

-Made by Aileen Liang, advised by Eni Mustafaraj.
+Made by the Wellesley Cred Lab.
+Advised by Eni Mustafaraj.

 This project was greatly inspired by [the Cookies Project](https://cookiesproject.streamlit.app/) made by Jessica, Nina, Crystal, and Dianna from Wellesley Cred Lab.